semitable/semitable.github.io/_pages/about.md

 Previously at [NVIDIA Research](https://nvr-avg.github.io/).

-I am a PhD student in the [CDT for Robotics and Autonomous Agents](https://www.edinburgh-robotics.org/), advised by [Stefano Albrecht](https://agents.inf.ed.ac.uk/stefano-albrecht/) ([University of Edinburgh](https://www.ed.ac.uk/informatics)) and a member of the [Autonomous Agents Research Group](https://agents.inf.ed.ac.uk/).
+I am in the final stages of my PhD in the [CDT for Robotics and Autonomous Agents](https://www.edinburgh-robotics.org/), advised by [Stefano Albrecht](https://agents.inf.ed.ac.uk/stefano-albrecht/) ([University of Edinburgh](https://www.ed.ac.uk/informatics)) and a member of the [Autonomous Agents Research Group](https://agents.inf.ed.ac.uk/).

 My PhD research is in the area of Multi-Agent Deep Reinforcement Learning.
 In particular, I study how multiple agents can efficiently explore and learn in environments with sparse rewards.